 Other Types of Commercial Premises Liability Lawsuits

 There are many situations that fall under the category of commercial premises liability law.
 You may have an injury lawsuit if:

 - Another visitor or an employee assaulted you;

 - You came into contact with hazardous materials

-Business owners and landlords, who building code regulations, are responsible if the violation causes an accident on the premises.
-In short, they must take measures to prevent a wide range of potential accidents to avoid an accident claim.
-Not only can these claims be expensive to defend, they can also damage a business’s track record.
+Building code regulations apply to business owners and landlords, who are responsible if a violation causes an accident on the premises.
+They must take measures to prevent a wide range of potential accidents to avoid an accident claim.
+Not only can these claims be expensive to defend, but they can also damage a business’s track record.